DarpanGanatra/jekyll-now/about.md

 title: About
 permalink: /about/
 ---

-I'm an efficiency geek.
-I like to work to make things not only well, but as quickly as possible.
+I'm Darpan.
+I work at the WWE as a data scientist, making things work that range from cutting edge natural language processing to your run of the mill ETL processes.

 ### I've worked with...

 Linux, Python, R (in order of decreasing confidence).
-I've also worked with TensorFlow using the Keras wrapper for some basic deep learning, and know my way around plotting using ggplot2.
+NLTK is a good friend, and know my way around plotly.
 ### Contact me for further questions/resume

 [ganatradarpan@gmail.com](mailto:ganatradarpan@gmail.com)